Stuart4/PurdueFoodGrabber/README.md

 PurdueFoodGrabber
 =================

-Creates a java datastructure with meal information from a given hfs url.
+Creates a java data structure with meal information from a given hfs url.

 Use it for anything that is not evil.